 #21: You gotta identify with your situation/characters, can’t just write ‘cool’.
 What would make YOU act that way?

 As you’re illustrating common work scenarios, go back and try to tap into the reason someone might be in one of those situations.
 It’s not just “because they messed up.”
 It’s because of a deliberate, underlying reason.
 Your other job description?
 Understanding why people do the things they do.

 #22: What’s the essence of your story?
 Most economical telling of it?
 If you know that, you can build out from there.

 In handbook world, the best way to get at this is to go through an outline of the policies you want to include, along with the general feeling you want people to walk away with.

 It doesn’t matter if it’s about wizards or work, a good story is the backdrop behind any memorable experience.
-These 22 insights from Emma Coats will help you shake off those handbook doldrums and get you focused on writing something that’s both useful and that your team will actually find entertaining.
-You are the master of your handbook universe.
-So flip to a new page and start telling that oh-so-special story that everyone wants to read.
+These 22 insights from Emma Coats will help you shake off those handbook doldrums and get you focused on writing something that’s useful—and that your team will actually be able to get through.